ibm-cloud-docs/messages-for-rabbitmq/howto-resources-scaling.md

 {: #resources-switching-api}
 {: api}

-To scale any {{site.data.keyword.databases-for}} Shared Compute instance, use the the following command, setting `host_flavor` to `multitenant`.
+To scale any {{site.data.keyword.databases-for}} Shared Compute instance, use the following command, setting `host_flavor` to `multitenant`.
 If your database is not on Shared Compute, this command also moves a database from a different hosting model to the Shared Compute hosting model.

 ```sh
 curl -X PATCH https://api.{region}.databases.cloud.ibm.com/v5/ibm/deployments/{id}/groups/member